4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 of zero with corresponding variances.
 For most applications, the following pseudo aiding is sufficient:

-* Position: 0 m with 100 m standard deviation
+* Position: 0 m with 1000 m standard deviation
 * Velocity: 0 m/s with 10 m/s standard deviation

-If you have access to accelerometer and gyroscope data from an IMU sensor, you can estimate the roll and pitch defrees of freedom of a moving body using the :func:`~smsfusion.AidedINS` class provided by ``smsfusion`` operated in VRU mode:
+If you have access to accelerometer and gyroscope data from an IMU sensor, you can estimate the roll and pitch degrees of freedom of a moving body using the :func:`~smsfusion.AidedINS` class provided by ``smsfusion`` operated in VRU mode:

 .. code-block:: python